• Skip to primary navigation

 How you introduce your dog to your aquarium is crucial, whether the tank or the dog are newcomers to your home.

 Keep your dog leashed and allow him to check out the tank from a safe distance.
-That way, you can prevent your curious pup from jumping up to take a closer look at the fish, potentially tipping the tank over.
+That way, you can prevent your curious pup from jumping to look closer at the fish, potentially tipping the tank over.

 If your pet sniffs the tank and is content to sit and watch the fish swimming around, that’s great; you can remove the leash.

-However, if your dog shows signs of aggression or excitement and thinks he might try to chase or grab the fish through the glass, you need to keep your pet out of the room.
-In the meantime, go back to your dog’s initial training to teach him to stay away from the tank.
+However, if your dog shows signs of aggression or excitement and thinks he might try to chase or grab the fish through the glass, you must keep your pet out of the room.
+In the meantime, return to your dog’s initial training to teach him to stay away from the tank.

 4. Keep fish food off the menu!

-Dogs often explore new sights and smells with their mouths, especially if it looks like a treat might be coming their way.
+Dogs often explore new sights and smells with their mouths, especially if a treat might be coming their way.

 Commercially produced fish food often contains ingredients that smell yummy to dogs and cats, and the prospect of a snack might lure your pet too close to the fish tank.
-Prevent problems by keeping your fish food in a sealed, waterproof container and hiding it in a cupboard well out of your dog’s reach.
+Prevent problems by keeping your fish food in a sealed, waterproof container and hiding it in a cupboard outside your dog’s reach.

 5. Keep your aquarium clean